fieldtrip/website/workshop/toolkit2020.md

 After 3 1/2 days of getting familiar with the FieldTrip functions and possibilities in the analyses and in designing and implementing analysis pipelines that suit specific research questions, everything you have learned will come together in the Playground session.
 The Playground will largely follow the format of the hands-on sessions, but you will be working on your own data and your very own analysis pipeline.
 These sessions will provide you with ample time to create your analysis script from scratch with the support of the Toolkit team's expertise.
 Tutors will be there to help you overcome the occasional noisy trial, misaligned topography or even just find that damn missing parenthesis.

 The playground is a great opportunity to do a first exploration of your data or play around with different analysis options.
 Even if you only have preliminary data, do not hesitate to bring it along!
-The Playground will give you a head-start on any future analysis and get you FieldTrippin' in no time.
+The Playground will give you a head-start on any future analysis and get you FieldTripping in no time.

 In case you don’t have your own MEG or EEG data yet, please contact Jan-Mathijs or Robert (preferably a bit in advance).
 We have a lot of different example and tutorial datasets and we can share one with you that resembles the data from a system similar to the one you will work with and/or the experiment that you plan to do in the future.